25 Things To Ask Your Legal Private Cloud Provider

 Where such a designation exists, your cloud provider should be certified in hosting and supporting that application, such as Time Matters or PCLaw.

-Applications like ProLaw, Worldox, iManage and CopiTrak are just a few applications that have very specific requirements in terms of resources (computing power) and configuration.
+Applications like ProLaw, Worldox, iManage, (and just about everything in the image below) have very specific requirements regarding resources (computing power) and configuration.
 Some of these applications require a dedicated indexing server.
 Others require a minimum amount of CPU cores.
-You local IT guy or the non-legal-savvy cloud provider may not know this.
+Your local IT guy or the non-legal-savvy cloud provider may not know this.

-But you’ll find out the hard way, when your software doesn’t work right, or when the software company refuses to support you because the hosting environment doesn’t meet their requirements.
+But you’ll find out the hard way if your software doesn’t work right or the software company refuses to support you because the hosting environment doesn’t meet their requirements.

-A good way to tell a cloud provider that clearly understands the requirements for your software: When you engage with the sales team, are they familiar with your software, and do they have a ready-made cloud configuraiton they can quickly quote?
-If not: steer clear, they’ll be learning at your expense
+When you engage with the sales team, are they familiar with your software, and do they have a ready-made cloud configuration they can quickly quote?
+If not, steer clear.
+They’ll be learning at your expense.

 • Multiple redundant Uninterruptable Power Supply (UPS) systems